CRadivoyevitch/IT1025Repo/Lab4/readme.md

 Right click on your IT1025YourName folder and compress the file.
 Rename the file IT1025WebSite and upload it to your lab folder.

+ # Conclusion

+Having taken a course in HTML prior, the objectives presented were not particularly challenging but did offer a gentle refresher.
+Seeing the webpage change for better or worse with each reload is fun, like building art from legos.
+You can experiment without worrying about everything falling apart forever.
+Understanding the securities and architecture of the internet continues to show how little we perceive on the surface level of the technology's intricacies.